amousset/rudder/README.md

 ### Where can I find support for Rudder?

-The best way to get support is
+The best option is through a Rudder subscription which includes profesionnal support.
+Users of Rudder _core_ can find help on the community channels.

 ### How to join the community?

-Join our community on GitHub Discussions or Elements chat for support, feedback, and collaboration.
+Join our community on [GitHub Discussions](https://github.com/amousset/rudder/discussions) or our [Gitter/Element chat](https://app.gitter.im/#/room/#rudder:gitter.im) for support, feedback, and collaboration.

 ### How long are Rudder versions maintained?